-- 6. Small scale artisanal fishers shall be given special consideration to their specificities and needs. - 7.
-The annual quotas and catch limits described in this Recommendation do not constitute long term rights and are without prejudice to any future process of allocation. - 8.
-Korea may transfer up to 223 t of its bigeye tuna fishing possibilities to Chinese Taipei in 20212. - 9.
-If the total catch exceeds in any year the relevant TAC specified in paragraph 3, the Commission shall review these measures.
+- 6. CPCs shall implement robust monitoring, control and surveillance measures, as applicable in relation to their capacity and resources. - 7.
+Small scale artisanal fishers shall be given special consideration to their specificities and needs by the Commission and each CPC.

+- 8. The annual quotas and catch limits described in this Recommendation do not constitute long term rights and are without prejudice to any future process of allocation. - 9.
+[If the total catch exceeds in any year the relevant TAC specified in paragraph 3, the surplus shall be paid back by the CPCs responsible for this overage in proportion to the contributions of each to these overages and according to the provisions of paragraph 11-13].